swcarpentry/git-novice/_episodes/03-create.md

 nothing to commit (create/copy files and use "git add" to track)
 ~~~
 {: .output}

+If you are using a different version of `git`, the exact
+wording of the output might be slightly different.

 > ## Places to Create Git Repositories
 >